A Series of 4pp. Gospel Tracts by W.K. for distribution after preaching.

 There the Pharisee took a position and poured out his complacency in himself.
 "O God, I thank thee, that I am not as the rest of men."
 Not a word about his sins or even his need.
 Not a suspicion of his guilt and ruin.
 He is lifted up with the sense that he was not this or that, extortionate, unjust, adulterous, "or even as this tax-gatherer."
 Nor that only; for he boasts his religion.
 "I fast twice in the week, I give tithes of all that I gain."
 It was another Cain.
 Oh, the many that go in the way of Cain!
 They come before God as they are; they offer their fasts and their tithes, as they feel assured they are better than the rest of men.
 What have they done to offend God?
 Why should they doubt His acceptance of them?

 So it is that men still deceive themselves, or even make God a liar, as the apostle expresses it.
 They cloak their own sins; they denounce other people's sins; but God is not mocked.
 His word is that all sinned, and do come short of His glory.
 But Abel bowed and brought his sacrifice.
 Fruits of the ground man laboured on could not avail for sin.
 Death must come between God and the sinner.
-So Cain righteous in his own eyes had no right sense of his ruin; Abel who was righteous duly felt and owned ruin in his offering, whereas Gain's denied it.
-In a word Gain trusted to self, Abel to Another.
-Sin or death was nothing to Gain, but great to Abel's faith that looked for the Saviour.
+So Cain righteous in his own eyes had no right sense of his ruin; Abel who was righteous duly felt and owned ruin in his offering, whereas Cain's denied it.
+In a word Cain trusted to self, Abel to Another.
+Sin or death was nothing to Cain, but great to Abel's faith that looked for the Saviour.

 And what of the tax-gatherer?
 He, standing afar off, would not lift up even his eyes to heaven, but kept smiting his breast, saying, O God, be merciful to me, the sinner.
 It was his evil that pressed on his spirit, as he cried to God.
 Not a thought had he of good deeds done, of bad ones avoided.
 He did not dream of hiding himself in a crowd of sinners or a vague confession.
 He singled himself as the sinner if ever there was one.
-What did he know of others? or, even if he had a sight knowledge, he knew himself far better and overwhelmingly.
+What did he know of others? or, even if he had a slight knowledge, he knew himself far better and overwhelmingly.
 "O God, be merciful to me, the sinner."
 His light from God might be small, but it was real; and as it disclosed his own sinfulness, he owned himself the sinner.
 He looked out of himself to God about his condition, without a word of self-commendation, or of comparison with others, or of excuse.
 No, he was the sinner, and before God he lays himself as he is.
 On God, a God of grace, he relies in simple real acknowledgement of his ruin.

 It was the fear of God, and the beginning of wisdom; and the Lord recognises it accordingly.
 "I tell you, this man went down unto his house justified rather than that."
 Hence the general principle follows, "because every one that exalteth himself shall be humbled, and he that humbleth himself shall be exalted."

 It was not "justified by faith" so as to have peace with God.
 The Lord does not describe one who had heard and believed the word of truth, the gospel of salvation.
 There was not, nor could be yet, the presentation of the great work of grace, Christ's work.
 God's righteousness in Him had yet to be manifested.
-But the tax-gatherer was brought where all the godly in Israel had been before him, to look away from himself to God's mercy; he was believingly taught as a sinner, where the godly outside Israel were taught to renounce self- dependence.
-See a saint like Job thus broken through severe discipline for his greater blessing: "I have heard of thee by the hearing. of the ear; but now mine eye seeth thee.
+But the tax-gatherer was brought where all the godly in Israel had been before him, to look away from himself to God's mercy; he was believingly taught as a sinner, where the godly outside Israel were taught to renounce self-dependence.
+See a saint like Job thus broken through severe discipline for his greater blessing: "I have heard of thee by the hearing of the ear; but now mine eye seeth thee.
 Wherefore I abhor myself and repent in dust and ashes" (Job 42:5-6).

 For sinners or saints repentance there is and must be.
 Even he whom Jehovah commended as a perfect and upright man, that feared God and eschewed evil, needed it, as He alone turned the fiery trial to that good end.
 For Job thought too well and much of what grace enabled him to do, and exalted himself in consequence.
 The enemy failed wholly to shake him.
 Jehovah touched the weak point through his friends (more ignorant of God and of themselves than Job), who at length humbled himself deeply and was exalted in due time.
 This was when he prayed in a spirit of grace for his proud and harshly judging friends.
 What a contrast with the Pharisee!
 There the tax-gatherer was led in his measure, a case of true repentance, if not so deep as that of Job: both precious in the Lord's eyes.
 "I tell you, this man went down to his house justified rather than that."